cloudmesh/cloudmesh-pi-burn/README.md

 * SD Cards and Raspberry Pis

-* You will need an SD card writer (USB-A) to burn new cards We recommend that you invest in a USB3 SDCard writer as they are significantly faster and you can resuse them on PI'4s
+* You will need an SD card writer (USB-A) to burn new cards We recommend that you invest in a USB 3.0 SDCard writer as they are significantly faster and you can resuse them on PI'4s

 ### Manager Pi